 Jonathan is a NYC-based independent filmmaker.
 He wrote, directed, and produced his debut feature Trouble In The Heights (Viva Pictures), garnering two Imagen Award noms for Best Picture and Best Actor.
 His film on Paradise Garage and DJ Larry Levan is in development.

 Amos is an inter-disciplinary multimedia artist, event producer, and exhibit designer.
 A graduate of the College of Human Ecology at the University of Maryland, College Park, Amos bridges his passion for the arts and human relations with the formation of THE ARTISTS FORUM.

 Viktor is a Polish-born German-raised painter/filmmaker.
-After graduating from HBK Braunschweig with a combined Master’s in Studio Art, Art History, and Art Education, he immigrated to the US to earn his MFA in Visual Arts from Rutgers.
-Currently, he travels abroad creating art and lecturing at Dartmouth’s Studio Art Department.
+After graduating from HBK Braunschweig with a combined Master’s in Studio Art, Art History, and Art Ed, he immigrated to the US to earn his MFA in Visual Arts from Rutgers.
+He lectures at Dartmouth’s Studio Art Dept.